William Wilson Corcoran

 William Wilson Corcoran (December 27, 1798 – February 24, 1888) was an American banker, philanthropist, and art collector.
-He founded the Corcoran Gallery of Art.
+He founded the Corcoran Gallery of Art in Washington, D.C.

-Early life
+Early life and education

-Corcoran was born on December 27, 1798, in Georgetown in the District of Columbia.
-He was one of 12 children (six boys and six girls), six of whom survived to maturity, born to Thomas Corcoran, a well-to-do merchant twice elected as mayor of Georgetown, and Hannah Lemmon.
-His father was born in Ireland, settled in Georgetown in 1788, and established a leather business.
+Corcoran was born on December 27, 1798, in Georgetown in Washington, D.C., one of 12 children (six boys and six girls), six of whom survived to maturity.
+His father was Thomas Corcoran, a well-to-do merchant twice elected as mayor of Georgetown, and his mother was Hannah Lemmon.
+Thomas was born in Ireland, settled in Georgetown in 1788, and established a leather business.